innopals/node-sls-logger/README.md

 | level        | INFO    | string / number | false    | Log level                                                    |
 | disabled     | false   | boolean         | false    | Disable sls and log to stdout                                |

+Note: if your configuration is incorrect(fail to get logstore), all logs will be written to stdout.

 ## Usage

 ```javascript